chzchp/csDML/README.md

 # csDML
-This is a guide to csDML paper
+This is a guide to csDML algorithm.
+The file csDML_RCode is the R language code for csDML, and the file csDML_RCodeTutorial is a description of it.